This Is Why Honey Bee Gut Health Is So Important

 Changes in Excrement

 Bee feces, commonly known as ‘frass’, can be a telling sign of gut health.
 Healthy bee frass is usually light in color and found within the hive.
-However, if you start noticing darker frass or spots of diarrhea on the outside of the hive or near the entrance, this could be an indication of compromised gut health.
+If you start noticing darker frass or spots of diarrhea on the outside of the hive or near the entrance, this could be an indication of compromised gut health.

 Changes in Appearance